JSO-Technologies/tutorial-nodejs-stream/README.md

 # tutorial-nodejs-stream

-In this adventure, write some browser code that uses the websocket-stream module to print the string "hello\n".

-Your solution file will be compiled with browserify and the verify script will prompt you to open `http://localhost:8000` in a browser to verify your solution.

-To open a stream with websocket-stream on localhost:8000, just write:
+Your program will get some html written to stdin.
+Convert all the inner html to upper-case for elements with a class name of "loud".

+You can use `trumpet` and `through` to solve this adventure.

+With `trumpet` you can create a transform stream from a css selector:

+    var trumpet = require('trumpet');
+    var fs = require('fs');
-    var ws = require('websocket-stream');
+    var tr = trumpet();
+    fs.createReadStream('input.html').pipe(tr);

-    var stream = ws('ws://localhost:8000');
+    var stream = tr.select('.beep').createStream();

-Then write the string "hello\n" to the stream and end the stream.

-The readme for websocket-stream has more info if you're curious about how to write the server side code: https://github.com/maxogden/websocket-stream
+Now `stream` outputs all the inner html content at `'.beep'` and the data you write to `stream` will appear as the new inner html content.

-Make sure to `npm install websocket-stream` in the directory where your solution file lives.
+Make sure to `npm install trumpet through` in the directory where your solution file lives.